2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 2. **Dragonfly 3D Imaging System (D3D-IS):** The Dragonfly 3D Imaging System (D3D-IS) will be used to provide a very-high-resolution view of the asteroid as an individual camera, and when combined with its sister on another Dragonfly, it will be able to provide true-stereoscopic images that will be used for navigation and mining operations.
 3. **Dragonfly IR/Thermal/UV System (DIRecT-US):** The Dragonfly IR/Thermal/UV System (DIRecT-US) has a number of goals useful for prospecting, starting with the ability to discriminate between different possible surface properties of the asteroid, measure the thermal properties of the asteroid surface that are relevant to the characterization of the soil structure and cohesion, and those that contribute to the thermal effects, in particular the Yarkovsky Effect rotational changes (helpful in navigation and targeting of the mining operation).
 Additional use of the sensor during the deployment of the Javelin will allow for studying ejecta plume and in-soil temperatures and thermoclines to determine the temperature of the plume, the rate of change, and hot spot localization which may give information the mineralogical composition of the dust.
 4. **Dragonfly Gamma+Neutron+X-Ray Spectrometer Complex (DGNX-SC):** The Dragonfly Gamma+Neutron+X-Ray Spectrometer Complex (DGNX-SC) will be able to map the relative abundance of minerals, ice, and other materials to a depth of meters.
 The ability to map in high fidelity the subsurface composition is extremely valuable for any potential prospecting.
 5. **Dragonfly Laser Spectrometer (DLS):** The Dragonfly Laser Spectrometer (DLS) will use laser spectrometry to map biological and geochemical materials with a high precision in order to identify water, Carbon, and other geologic materials for fuel and extrication.
-The system will be able to link with the other satelites in the cluste in order to compound th data collection.
+The system will be able to link with the other satellites in the cluster in order to compound the data collection.
 6. **Dragonfly High+Low Frequency Radar Multi-Sat System (DHLR-MSS):** The Dragonfly High+Low Frequency Radar Multi-Sat System (DHLR-MSS) will obtain information on the structure of the asteroid´s outermost surface and sub-surface layers, estimate the dielectric permittivity of the sub-surface material to gain insight into the surface composition and the content of volatile compounds, and provide a full characterization of the homogeneity and extensive study of the mineralogy and porosity of the internal structure.
 Variations in density and a complete mapping the asteroids 3D structure (and deep layering) will also become apparent.
 It will take advantage of the Dragonfly cluster to create steep and deep radar reflections that can be captured by another Dragonfly that can then recombine the data for higher resolution in order to support the mining prospecting operation.
 For smaller asteroids, it should be able to do a complete internal map of the target.

 Modular sensor package on **Javelin**.
 Will be put in and taken out as needed.

-1. **Javelin Magnetometer System (JMS):** The Javelin Magnetometer System (JMS) will sample both the core sample, and around the Javelin module after it has beeb embedded for variations in the magnetic field which will point towards materials with a metallic or magnetic content.
+1. **Javelin Magnetometer System (JMS):** The Javelin Magnetometer System (JMS) will sample both the core sample, and around the Javelin module after it has been embedded for variations in the magnetic field which will point towards materials with a metallic or magnetic content.
 This will help identify the mining operation needed to extract the optimal materials.
 2. **Javelin GC/MS System (J-GCMS):** The Javelin GC/MS System (J-GCMS) will micro-vaporize the sediment inside the core sample in order to identify the materials and their micro composition.
 3. **Javelin IR/UV/Vis (J-Spectrum):** The Javelin IR/UV/Vis (J-Spectrum) will image the core and outside soil using wide band spectroscopy in order to identify the materials to confirm the mining prospects.
 4. **Javelin Ground Penetrating Radar (JGPR):** Javelin Ground Penetrating Radar (JGPR) will use focused radar in order to prospect the core of the asteroid further than the Javelin and to further prospect for materials while within the surface of the asteroid itself.